elbojvv/prfsswitch/README.md

 # prfsswitch
 This is a program for the FAT32PRFS file system, see [FAT32PRFS](https://github.com/elbojvv/fat32prfs).

 A LED, with a resistor of 330 Ohm, is connected to GPIO23 and ground.
-A 3 way switch, with a protective resistor of 330 Ohm, is connected to GPIO 24 and 25 and ground:
+A 3 way switch, with a protective resistor of 330 Ohm, is connected to GPIO 24 and 25 and ground (see file Switch_schematics.jpg.):
 - In the normal mode GPIO 24 is connected to ground.
 - In the rPRFS mode GPIO 25 is connected to ground.
 - No pins are connected to ground in read only mode.
-See file Switch_schematics.jpg.

 The program reads the switch, controls the LED and sends the status to /proc/prfs_mode.